-The Township owns two parks along with scattered open space parcels.
-The Township municipal building is 35 years old and houses both the Police Department and the Administrative offices.
+The Township owns five parks along with scattered open space parcels.
+The Township municipal building is 36 years old and houses both the Police Department and the Administrative offices.
 The Public Works Department is located to the rear of the Township administration building.
-The facilities are approximately 20 years old and centralize all Township services.
+The primary Public Works Department facility is approximately 20 years old, with newer storage buildings on campus as well.